Guide to get started with Decisions

 3. Create Agenda

 When you open Decisions, you will see a list of your or your team's meetings, these come from the Teams/Outlook calendar.
 To create an agenda, just select a meeting from the list.
-If you don't see any meetings or you want a different one for testing purposes, create a new meeting in your calendar first.
+If you don't see any meetings or you want a different one for testing purposes, create a new meeting in your calendar first by clicking "Add" and "New Meeting" from your Decisions dashboard.

 Create your first agenda, add agenda topics and description, set the allocated time, assign presenters and add attachments.